play_arrow

 share close

-Hello and welcome to this episode of Val Talks Pets.
-In this episode, I am going to address the huge labyrinth of treats for pets.
-We love to give our pets treats to reward good behavior, to help train, to satisfy our own desire to give them something special, and to just plain enjoy their excitement and their little, and. big faces when they are offered a treat.
+We love to give our pets a reward good behavior, to help train, to satisfy our own desire to give them something special, and to enjoy their excitement on their faces when they are offered a treat.
 There are treats for dogs, cats, small animals in all different sizes, shapes, flavors, textures, you name it.
 There are puppy treats, training treats, Senior treats, chewy treats, crunchy treats, it is endless.
 So you can imagine how difficult it is for store associates to answer what seems to be an easy question.
 Do you have dog treats?
 Oh yes, we do.
 So let’s see if I can make a bit of sense and organization to treats for pets.

 The other thing I often consider is the size of the treat because, one, I have a big dog and two, I don’t want him to have too large of a biscuit because we give him one when he eats his breakfast and then his dinner and maybe one or two in between.
 So I don’t want the calories adding up.
 So sometimes I choose a treat that is for a medium dog instead of the large biscuits that say “LARGE”, the bag.
 But it is up to you how you choose in this regard.
 But I would say take into consideration the size of the biscuit and the ingredients.
 Now in terms of ingredients, I want to add here that this can be a lot more important than you realize.
 I had a pet parent recently that was having a real difficult time getting her pets reactions to food under control.
 We went with a certain type of food and I asked what other things the dog was eating.
-When she described to me the treats he was getting.
-I had to tell her that the culprit was probably the treats, and it would be best if they discontinued them immediately.
-Well, she came back about a week and a half later and said they stopped the treats that they were giving completely and that with the food that we chose, all symptoms that stopped.
+When she described to me the treat he was getting.
+I had to tell her that the culprit was probably the treat, and it would be best if they discontinued it immediately.
+Well, she came back about a week and a half later and said they stopped the treats that they were giving completely and that with the food we chose, all symptoms that stopped.
 My hunch was that the treats were probably the problem all along.
 So read your labels.
 And I think that if you are putting effort into buying the best food for your dog, then it is best to also include the treats in that.
 So try not to fall into the junk food.

-Some treats will have properties in them to help with itching, skin and coat, breath, stress and anxiety, hip and joint, burning the grass when peeing, it goes on.
-So, treats for dogs can be more than just a simple reward or a fun thing to give to your dog.
+Some treats will have properties in them to help with itching, skin and coat, breath, stress and anxiety, hip and joint, burning the grass when peeing, it goes on and on.
+Treats for dogs can be more than just a simple reward or a fun thing to give to your dog.
 So if there’s some specific issue with your dog, you may be able to find some help in dealing with it through a treat.
 Or just find what type of treat your dog likes and enjoy his reaction when you say “Would you like to treat?”.

 Now, can you use treats to train your cat?
 Well, I’m going to say yes on this, because many cat owners will tell you, all they have to do is rattle the bag and the cat comes running.
-We can train our cats to use a certain cat scratcher by putting treats on the scratcher or giving them one when they use it.
+We can train our cats to use a certain cat scratcher by putting a treat on the scratcher or giving them one when they use it.
 So yes, we can use treats with cats to shape a behavior we want.

 So treats for dogs, cats and little pets. are really quite a part of the pet feeding experience.
 There are also other types of treats available for our pets that take on different forms than the traditional treat in a bag or biscuit.

 For dogs, there are again a plethora of treats available.
-There is dehydrated lung, esophagus, pig ears, cow’s ears, jerky style treats, treats that look like meatballs, sticks that look like pepperoni sticks.
+There is dehydrated lung, esophagus, pig ears, cow’s ears, jerky style treats.
+Treats that look like meatballs, sticks that look like pepperoni sticks.
 Handmade treat cookies that are specific to birthdays or look like ice cream cones.
 There is hard cheese type treats, fish skin roll ups, chicken breasts dehydrated.
 Again, it goes on and on.

 Cats can enjoy actual filets of tuna or chicken in a broth or tube that you squeeze out the chicken or tuna or fish and they lick as it comes out.
 My male cat goes crazy for this stuff, but the female acts like I’m trying to poison her.
 And then we have all the chewing type treats for dogs in particular.
 And I’ll go over all of these in another episode.